Mulford Farmhouse

 Mulford Farm in East Hampton, Long Island, New York, is one of America's most significant, intact English colonial farmsteads.
 The farmhouse was built in 1680 by High Sheriff Josiah Hobart, an important early official of the first New York Royal Province government.
 Samuel "Fish Hook" Mulford bought the property in 1712 after Hobart's death.
 He had the barn built in 1721.
 The property is listed as a contributing property of the East Hampton Village District, a historic district listed on the National Register of Historic Places.

 The Mulford Farm site has been interpreted as the year 1790, and includes the house, barn, spinning dependency, privy, smokehouse and garden.
 It is owned by the East Hampton Historical Society and operated as a living museum.
 Next to it is a colonial house museum, called "Home Sweet Home" for its association with songwriter John Howard Payne, who spent time as a child there at what was his grandfather's house.
 The Pantigo windmill is located behind it.

 The Mulford Farm museum is located at 10 James Lane, East Hampton, New York, accessible by Montauk Highway.
 It is open from Memorial Day weekend through Columbus Day weekend.

+In 1923, a replica of Payne's childhood house was built as a demonstration home in Washington, D.C. to commemorate the Better Homes Movement.